Azure/enterprise-azure-policy-as-code/Docs/epac-implementing.md

 ## EPAC Concepts and Environments

-> [!IMPORTANT]
+!!! success "Important"

-> Understanding the concepts and  environments is crucial.
+    Understanding the concepts and  environments is crucial.
 Do **not** proceed until you completely understand this section.

 ### EPAC Concepts